 So what does this mean to advertisers, aside from requesting bigger budgets?

-Firstly, it means that advertisers need to invest in quality score, in order to alleviate reliance on CPC to win the auction.
+Firstly, it means that advertisers need to focus on quality score, in order to mitigate against escalating CPC’s.
 For starters, look at how quality score is faring on a keyword-by-keyword basis.
 What are your strengths and weaknesses according to your quality score breakdown?
 It used to be enough to be relevant to a group of keywords.
 At this point, if landing pages are not explicitly relevant to each visitor sent, consider building more.
 If done correctly, the money invested in proper conversion architecture will be worth its weight in gold.

 Secondly, advertisers need to invest in better conversion oriented landing pages to ensure that they are cranking out sales to keep up with any potential increases in CPC.
 No more sending visitors to the home page!
 Send visitors to pages with a clear conversion path.